krokedil/paysoncheckout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2021.04.08    - version 3.0.4 =
+* Fix           - Fixed an infinite reload of the checkout page when you had a free trial subscription.

 = 2021.03.10    - version 3.0.3 =
 * Fix           - Fixed a possible 404 error when placing a subscription order.
 * Fix           - Fixed an error notice.